ZacBlanco/zacblanco.github.io/education/social-psychology/notes-3.md

 **Prosocial Behavior**: Actions intended to benefit others

-**Kin Selection**: Preferntial helping of genetic relatives, which results in the greater likelihood that genes held in common will survive.
+**Kin Selection**: Preferential helping of genetic relatives, which results in the greater likelihood that genes held in common will survive.

 **Empathy**: Understanding or vicariously experiencing another individual's perspective and feeling sympathy and compassion for that individual.

-**Arousal: Cost-Reward Model**: The posposition that people react to emergency situations by acting in the most cost-effective way to reduce the arousal of shock and alarm.
+**Arousal: Cost-Reward Model**: The prosposition that people react to emergency situations by acting in the most cost-effective way to reduce the arousal of shock and alarm.

 **Negative State relief model**: The proposition that people help others in order to counteract their own feelings of sadness.

 **Egoistic**: Motivated by the desire to increase one's own welfare.

-**Altruistic**: Motivated by the desire to imporove another's welfare.
+**Altruistic**: Motivated by the desire to improve another's welfare.

-**Empathy-Altruism Model**: The porposition that empathic concern for a person in need produces an altruistic motive for helping.
+**Empathy-Altruism Model**: The proposition that empathic concern for a person in need produces an altruistic motive for helping.

-**Bystnder Effect**: The effect whereby the presence of others inhibits helping
+**Bystander Effect**: The effect whereby the presence of others inhibits helping

 **Pluralistic Ignorance**: The state in which people in a group mistakenly think that their own individual thoughts, feelings, or behaviors are different from those of the others in the group.